UnagiLogic/UnagiLogic.github.io/README.md

 Commit 4: Forgot to place the inventory items in the new div.
 Changed a few more settings to see what they do.
 Also gonna try to align the text with the images.
 Wrote a couple classes to make more sense and then incorperated new CSS to test things out.

 Commit 5: I didn't add a new rule to text I removed causing unintended issues.
 Resolving those and going to commit again.

+Commit 6-8: Messing around with CSS, working on making the inventory more responsive and looking better.